scala-native/scala-native/docs/contrib/quickstart.rst

 - ``testsJVM3/test`` - run ``tests3/test`` on JVM
 - ``testsExtJVM3/test`` - run ``testsExt3/test`` on JVM
 - ``test-all`` - run all tests, ideally after ``reload`` and ``clean``
+  - Note: it is possible that some tests ran by `test-all` might not pass or compile on your system.
+We are currently working on stabilizing this test suite for our supported platforms

 **Some additional tips**